Passive Fire Protection is one of the three components of fire protection of a building which include –

-Active Fire Protection-The Active Fire Protection system includes sprinklers, smoke detectors, fire extinguishers, and hose pipes etc. that are used to stop the fire.
+Active Fire Protection-The Active Fire Protection system includes sprinklers, smoke detectors, fire extinguishers, hose pipes, etc. that are used to stop the fire.

 Passive Fire Protection-Passive fire protection includes the design of building and specifications of materials in such a way that in case of fire it can be prevented from spreading giving enough time for evacuation of the occupants.

-Fire Prevention – This include minimizing the ignition sources and educating the occupants about the various fire safety devices that need to be used in case of emergency.
+Fire Prevention – This includes minimizing the ignition sources and educating the occupants about the various fire safety devices that need to be used in case of an emergency.

-- Opening Protection- All the opening which include doors, windows, hardware, and glass are fire resistant.
+- Opening Protection- All the openings which include doors, windows, hardware, and glass are fire-resistant.